SkyTruth/cerulean-ml/README.md

 Make sure to run on local prior to setting up the icevision env on vm.

 ```
+# in local GCPVM directory:
 make clone-ice
 make syncup-ice
 ```

 ```
+# in VM's work directory on:
 make setup-icevision-env
 source ./.ice-env/bin/activate # .ice-env is a hidden folder created in work/
 make install-icevision-deps